amindadgar/amindadgar/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-#### I'm Mohammad Amin and currently, Graduated Computer Science Bachelor degree and applying for a Masters
+#### I'm Mohammad Amin and currently I am Artificial Intelligence Masters degree student.
 I have worked as an android native programmer (with kotlin) and done some backend projects with node js in the past. <br>
 At the time I'm learning ML from the course https://datatalks.club/courses/2021-winter-ml-zoomcamp.html <br>
 Also I've done my bachelor thesis in the field of deep learning.
 It aims Deep learning methods to classify different kind of cloth images.